 Using tech is not an all-or-nothing prospect.
 The back & forth between teacher & student is a big part of great lessons.
 Technology should support that dialogue, not replace it.

-Maximizing effectiveness during online lessons requires making the most of the tech tools you have.
-Next week, I will share my secret sauce for reducing prep time (even when teaching online)!
+Being effective during online lessons requires making the most of the tech tools you have.